JoonaNiemenmaa/mobile-dev-skills/README.md

 The project is an Android application that can send and receive emails via a self made implementation of SMTP and IMAP.
 I'm retaking the course since I forgot to finish the project last semester and ran out of time hence the dates from last year in the learning diary.

+The excercise projects are found in `excercises/` and the actual project can be found in `project/EmailClient/`.

 ## How to run this thing

 In addition to running the Android application itself this project also needs a mail server capable of SMTP and IMAP to be running on your system.
 For this purpose we'll use GreenMail mail server which can be downloaded from the following link: